Last Mountain Lake: Geographical features

 Several creeks and rivers flow into the lake, including Arm River, Lewis Creek, and Lanigan Creek.
 Last Mountain Creek flows out of the lake at the southern most point and into the Qu'Appelle River.
 During years in which the Qu'Appelle River's level is high, the Last Mountain Creek can reverse direction and flow back into Last Mountain Lake.
-The gates at Craven Dam on the Qu'Appelle River can be opened or closed for water level control measures.
-When they're closed, it can backflood water up Last Mountain Creek and into Last Mountain Lake.
+The gates at Craven Dam on the Qu'Appelle River can be opened or closed to control the water level, and closing those gates can also cause water to flow back up the creek into the lake.

 Named islands at the northern end of the lake include Royal Island, Bird Island, and Coney Island.

-Near the southern end, on the west side of the lake, is Little Arm Bay, which the Arm River flows into.
+Near the southern end of the lake on the west side is Little Arm Bay, the outlet of the Arm River.
 Directly across from the bay is Pelican Point.
 The community of Pelican Pointe is located there.

 Last Mountain Lake Sub-basin

-The Qu'Appelle River watershed is divided into two main basins, the Wascana & Upper Qu’Appelle Watersheds and the Lower Qu'Appelle Watershed.
+The Qu'Appelle River watershed has two main basins, one called the Wascana & Upper Qu'Appelle Watersheds, the other the Lower Qu'Appelle Watershed.
 Craven Dam at the village of Craven is the dividing point between the upper and lower watersheds of the Qu'Appelle River.
-The upper watershed is divided into four sub-basins and the Moose Jaw River Watershed, of which Last Mountain Lake Sub-basin is one.
-The other three sub-basins include Lanigan-Manitou Sub-basin, Wascana Creek Sub-basin, and Upper Qu’Appelle Sub-basin.
-Last Mountain Lake Sub-basin includes all the land that drains into the lake from the east and west sides of the lake, including Arm River and Lewis Creek.
-Lanigan Creek at the north end is part of the Lanigan-Manitou Sub-basin and Last Mountain Creek at the south end is part of the Upper Qu’Appelle Sub-basin.
-The total size of all four sub-basins and the Moose Jaw River Watershed combined is 23443 km2.
+The upper watershed, which has a total area of 23443 km2, has four sub-basins: Last Mountain Lake Sub-basin, Lanigan-Manitou Sub-basin, Wascana Creek Sub-basin, and Upper Qu’Appelle Sub-basin; it also includes the Moose Jaw River Watershed.
+Last Mountain Lake Sub-basin includes all the land that drains into the lake from the east and west, including Arm River and Lewis Creek.
+Lanigan Creek at the north end of the lake is part of the Lanigan-Manitou Sub-basin, and Last Mountain Creek at the south end is part of the Upper Qu’Appelle Sub-basin.